virt-manager/virt-manager/CONTRIBUTING.md

 If [`codespell`](https://github.com/codespell-project/codespell) is installed, it will be invoked as well.

+Patches to `virtinst/` code should ideally not regress code coverage testing.
+Run `./setup.py test --coverage` to see a coverage report before and after your contribution, and ensure no new lines show up.
+Maintainers can help you out if you aren't sure how to test your code.

 One useful way to manually test virt-manager's UI is using libvirt's unit test driver.
 From the source directory, Launch virt-manager like:
 ```sh